jimwangzx/phishing_extension/README.md

   * "Intelligent phishing url detection using association rule mining"
   * "Intelligent Rule based Phishing Websites Classification"

 When we connect to a site the extension verifies the presence of features and assigns a score whether each of them occurs or not.
-When a particular web page reaches or exceeds the score of 100, an alert will appear by reporting the page as potentially phishing.